We Are MA: Interview with Hansol Yoo

 International student Hansol Yoo travelled from Korea to study MA Communication Design at NUA.
 She tells us about her experience of the course and studying in the UK.

 Why did you decide to start a Masters course?

-I wanted to find my own voice which is why I chose to study abroad.
-During the interview here I saw they cared about me a lot which is why I chose it.
+When I studied my undergraduate degree at university in Korea, I always had a desire to learn more.
+It was good to learn different knowledge and skills but I wanted to find my own voice, which is why I chose to study abroad.
+During the interview at NUA I saw they cared about me a lot which is why I chose it.

 Tell me about the projects you have been working on since you started at NUA.

 I am interested in social issues – I want to communicate these problems through visualisation.
 I like to analyse social problems – why it happens and why I feel uncomfortable about these issues.
 Last term I picked two topics: working hours and hidden cameras.